Save to List My Reading List

 What's the purpose of bylaws for nonprofits?

-Are nonprofit bylaws State Specific?
+Are nonprofit bylaws State specific?

-How about bylaws for a church or bylaws for organizations with members?
+How about bylaws for organizations with members?

 Are nonprofit bylaws public record?